Proteostasis: Proteostasis and cancer

 The unregulated cell division that marks cancer development requires increased protein synthesis for cancer cell function and survival.
 This increased protein synthesis is typically seen in proteins that modulate cell metabolism and growth processes.
 Cancer cells are sometimes susceptible to drugs that inhibit chaperones and disrupt proteostasis, such as Hsp90 inhibitors or proteasome inhibitors.

 Furthermore, cancer cells tend to produce misfolded proteins, which are removed mainly by proteolysis.
 Inhibitors of proteolysis allow accumulation of both misfolded protein aggregates, as well as apoptosis signaling proteins in cancer cells.
 This can change the sensitivity of cancer cells to antineoplastic drugs; cancer cells either die at a lower drug concentration, or survive, depending on the type of proteins that accumulate, and the function these proteins have.
 Proteasome inhibitor bortezomib was the first drug of this type to receive approval for treatment of multiple myeloma.

 Proteostasis and obesity

 A hallmark of cellular proteostatic networks is their ability to adapt to stress via protein regulation.
-Metabolic disease, such as that associated with obesity, alters the ability of cellular proteostasis networks adapt to stress, often with detrimental health effects.
+Metabolic disease, such as that associated with obesity, alters the ability of cellular proteostasis networks to adapt to stress, often with detrimental health effects.
 For example, when insulin production exceeds the cell's insulin secretion capacity, proteostatic collapse occurs and chaperone production is severely impaired.
 This disruption leads to the disease symptoms exhibited in individuals with diabetes.

 Proteostasis and aging

 Over time, the proteostasis network becomes burdened with proteins modified by reactive oxygen species and metabolites that induce oxidative damage.
 These byproducts can react with cellular proteins to cause misfolding and aggregation (especially in nondividing cells like neurons).
 This risk is particularly high for intrinsically disordered proteins.
-The IGFR-1 pathway has been shown in C. elegans to protect against these harmful aggregates, and some experimental work has suggested that upregulation of insulin growth factor receptor 1 (IGFR-1) may stabilize proteostatic network and prevent detrimental effects of aging.
+The insulin-like growth factor 1 receptor (IGF-1R) pathway has been shown in C. elegans to protect against these harmful aggregates, and some experimental work has suggested that upregulation of IGF-1R may stabilize proteostatic network and prevent detrimental effects of aging.

 Expression of the chaperome, the ensemble of chaperones and co-chaperones that interact in a complex network of molecular folding machines to regulate proteome function, is dramatically repressed in human aging brains and in the brains of patients with neurodegenerative diseases.
 Functional assays in C. elegans and human cells have identified a conserved chaperome sub-network of 16 chaperone genes, corresponding to 28 human orthologs as a proteostasis safeguard in aging and age-onset neurodegenerative disease.